Marlow Allotments Association

 Marlow Town Council manages two allotment sites in the town, one at Foxes Piece and the other at Hanging Hill.

 The Foxes Piece site is located near the town centre, next to the doctors' surgery, and backs onto the school of the same name.
 The plots are in a large flat site surrounded on most sides by residential areas.
-People use their plots to grow a wide range of fruit, vegetables and some flowers.
-It does require some hard work and dedication to get the best results from your plot, but everyone agrees that the end result is the satisfaction of growing fresh produce that is usually a much better flavour.
+People use their plots to grow a wide range of fruit, vegetables, herbs and flowers.
+It does require some hard work and dedication to get the best results from an allotment plot, but everyone agrees that the end result is the satisfaction of growing fresh produce that is usually a much better flavour.

-The Hanging Hill site is situated near St. Peters Roman Catholic School on the outskirts of Marlow.
-As the name suggests, most of the plots are on a hillside with spectacular views over Marlow and the surrounding countryside.
-To be able to sit on your plot as the dusk approaches, looking out over the views, with only the sound of a sausage or two sizzling on a small barbecue is pure bliss.
-As this site is slightly larger, there is vehicle access and some car parking areas, which helps with the fetching and carrying of equipment and crop gathering.
+The Hanging Hill site is situated near St. Peters Roman Catholic School with the main entrance in Prospect Road.
+As the name suggests, most of the plots are on the hillside, with spectacular views over Marlow and the surrounding countryside.
+To be able to sit on your plot after a few hours gardening, as the dusk approaches, looking out over the views, is pure bliss.
+As this Allotments Site is slightly larger, there is vehicle access and some car parking areas, which helps with the fetching and carrying of equipment and crop gathering.

 APPLY FOR A PLOT